Niraj-Lunavat/Drowsiness-Detection/readme.md

 ### Dependencies

 1) OpenCV
-2) Imutils
+2) Scipy
-3) Dlib
+3) Imutils
-4) Scipy
+4) Dlib

 ### Algorithm 👨‍🔬

 Each eye is represented by 6 (x, y)-coordinates, starting at the left-corner of the eye (as if you were looking at the person), and then working clockwise around the eye.

-It checks 20 consecutive frames and if the Eye Aspect ratio is less than 0.25, Alert is generated.
+It checks 22 consecutive frames and if the Eye Aspect ratio is less than 0.25, Alert is generated.

 <img src="https://github.com/Niraj-Lunavat/Drowsiness-Detection/blob/main/eye1.jpg">